-Turn in to the google folder (class google folder, homeworks, problem set 1) before next class.
-Save as [last name] PS1.pdf
+Turn in all work to the class google folder here.
+This folder has a sub-folder for problem sets, which in turn has a sub-folder for problem set 1.
+Turn in today's problem set there.
+Save as [last name]PS1.pdf